Tuesday 15th October, 9pm – Odeon Leicester Square

 Wednesday 16th October, 3pm – Vue West End, Screen 5

 Thuesday 17th October, 3pm – BFI Soutbank, NFT1

 The picture doesn’t explore the background and reasons of each of the three lead characters; it focuses on their troubled state of mind during the preparation, execution and aftermath of the attack.
-Their initial certainties slowly crumble when something goes wrong and the trust binding them comes home to roost.
+Their initial certainties slowly crumble when something goes wrong and the trust binding them begins to break down.

-Jesse Eisenberg (Josh), Dakota Fanning (Dena) and Peter Sarsgaard (Harmon) are perfect to depict these three young eco-terrorists who are driven to act without, however, a full understanding of the consequences of what they are doing.
-Their introversion and sense of rebellion that keep their dream alive turns out to be without solid grounds.
+Jesse Eisenberg (Josh), Dakota Fanning (Dena) and Peter Sarsgaard (Harmon) are perfectly cast as three young eco-terrorists who are driven to act without a full understanding of the consequences of what they are doing.
+The introversion and sense of rebellion that keep their dream alive turn out to be without solid grounds.

-Shot in digital to make the most of dark open-air locations, director Kelly Reichardt’s personal approach subtlety brings you inside the story and all of a sudden you feel part of the gang.
+The feature is shot in digital to make the most of dark open-air locations, with director Kelly Reichardt’s personal approach subtlely bringing you inside the story so that you feel like part of the gang.
 The idea for a script came to life while visiting some friends of frequent writing partner Jon Raymond, who live in an organic farm in Oregon.
-Inspired by their vision of life and Charles Burchfield’s paintings, the duo started to read about stories of groups like Weather Underground and Black Panthers that despite having a legitimate aim, they took their protest too far.
+Inspired by their vision of life and Charles Burchfield’s paintings, the duo started to read about stories of groups like Weather Underground and Black Panthers who, despite having a legitimate aim, took their protest too far.

-Another good movie from indie cult icon Reichardt, whose talent in representing the insecurities and indecisiveness of people is unique.
+Night Moves is another good movie from indie cult icon Reichardt, whose talent in representing people’s insecurities and indecisiveness is unique.